AdamModus/arch-dotfiles/README.md

 # arch-dotfiles
 dotfiles and steps used to config Arch with yay the way I like

-# Packages I like to install
+# yay packages I like to install
 - 1password: manage my passwords and logins
 - alacritty: a cool terminal that uses native GPU rendering
 - betterbird-bin: betterbird is a cool version of Thunderbird from Mozilla to manage emails and calendar stuff